juandjara/wafrn-rn/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE.md) file for details.

 ## Donations